VedantGhodke/Disaster-Message-Classification-Using-NLP/README.md

 python models/train_classifier.py data/DisasterResponse.db
 ```

-**Note: Takes about 1 hour 40 minutes to finish training on a 6 core i5 8th gen CPU**
+**Note: This takes about 1 hour 40 minutes to finish training on a 6 core i5 8th gen CPU**

 ### To run the webapp